 Of course, language is also a window into identity.
-Maria Rubins, for one, has expounded on this idea, writing “Language itself transcends the role as a tool of communication and self-expression and becomes a crucial symbol of identity.”
-(Rubins 2021, 3) Another scholar, the linguist Anna Wierbicka, has studied how specific key words serve to reflect aspects of a particular cultural identity.
-She explains: “Culture-specific words are conceptual tools that reflect a society’s past experience of doing and thinking about things in certain ways” and that “a person’s conceptual perspective on life is clearly influenced by his or her native language” (Wierbicka 1997, 5) Both of these scholars significantly contribute to how I approach Ulinich’s use of language.

-Petropolis is an English-language novel that highlights certain words in transliterated Russian as signifiers of cultural identity and memories of a previous life.
-While the role of language in identity construction is potentially important for any monolingual-translingual writer, Ulinich conspicuously employs specific words in both Russian and English as tools for constructing Sasha’s evolving identity.
-For example, she incorporates certain words in both languages in such a way that they actively demand the reader’s eye -- in effect, often disrupting the flow of the narrative.
-Ulinich has discussed her relationships to both English and Russian, saying “Russian is my emotional language.
+Maria Rubins, for one, writes that “language itself transcends the role as a tool of communication and self-expression and becomes a crucial symbol of identity” (Rubins 2021, 3).
+The linguist Anna Wierbicka has studied how specific key words serve to reflect aspects of a particular cultural identity.
+She explains: “Culture-specific words are conceptual tools that reflect a society’s past experience of doing and thinking about things in certain ways,” adding that “a person’s conceptual perspective on life is clearly influenced by his or her native language” (Wierbicka 1997, 5).
+Petropolis, an English-language novel, highlights certain transliterated Russian words as signifiers of cultural identity and memories of a previous life.
+While the role of language in identity construction is potentially crucial for any monolingual-translingual writer, Ulinich conspicuously employs specific words in both Russian and English as tools for constructing Sasha’s evolving identity.
+For example, she incorporates some of these words in such a way that they actively demand the reader’s attention, often disrupting the flow of the narrative.
+Ulinich has discussed her relationships with both English and Russian, saying: “Russian is my emotional language.
 Russian words have very deep flavors for me; they’re inseparable from the objects and actions they describe. […] English words are signifiers, which gives me a nice illusion of control when I write but sometimes I worry that I’m creating the literary equivalent of plastic fruit for people who are hungry for a real apple” (Johnson 2009, 15).
-She has also likened English words to Lego blocks, which underscores the idea of her writing as architecture (NPR 2008).
+She has also likened English words to Lego blocks, underscoring the idea of her writing as architecture (NPR 2008).

-First Petropolis illustration: The image is a hand-drawn map with directions written in cursive Russian at the bottom of the page.
-At the top left of this map is a row of five numbered half circles (like the arch of a parabola) representing a row of half barrels.
-To their right is an irregularly-shaped circle labelled “svalka” (junkyard).
-Below these, the middle of the drawing shows a row of three transmission towers—each made of five points--connected by a thick line, representing a fence, and the top half of one of the towers falls inside the circular junkyard.
-Below this, in the center of the drawing is a small square kiosk labelled “tabak” [tobacco].
+Illustration 1: The image is a hand-drawn map with directions written in cursive Russian at the bottom of the page.
+At the top left of this map is a row of five numbered half circles (like the arch of a parabola) representing a row of half barrels, with an arrow pointing to barrel number 2.
+To their right is an irregularly shaped circle labeled “svalka” (junkyard).
+Below these, the center of the drawing features a row of three transmission towers—each composed of five points—connected by a thick line, representing a fence, and the top half of one of the towers falls inside the circular junkyard.
+Below this, in the center of the drawing, is a small square kiosk labeled “tabak” [tobacco].
 At the very bottom of the map is a circular smiley face.

-Part I begins in Asbestos 2, a town built as part of the Gulag system, and where Sasha has grown up.
-The opening illustration portrays a moment that will be highly integral to the novel’s arc: Katia, a new friend of Sasha’s from her after-school art program, hands Sasha this map and directions to her home.
-(The type of home Katia lives in will come as a shock to Sasha.)
-This first illustration, then, is rendered as Katia’s hand-drawn map and includes a significant amount of her handwritten Russian cursive text.
-Katia’s map shows a path that winds around a square kiosk, continues between two of three transmission towers, then along the side of a circularly-shaped junkyard, and, finally, toward a row of five half barrels.
-What is important to note is that this map is what will lead Sasha to Katia’s brother, the young man who will father her “accidental” child.
+Part I begins in Asbestos 2, a town built as part of the Gulag system where Sasha has grown up.
+The illustration of a map that opens this first section of the novel portrays a moment that will be highly integral to the novel’s arc: Katia, a new friend of Sasha’s from her afterschool art program, hands Sasha this map and directions to her home (a home that Sasha will find shocking once she gets there).
+Katia’s map shows a path that winds around a square kiosk, continues between two of three transmission towers, then alongside a circularly shaped junkyard, and, finally, toward a row of five half barrels.
+It includes a significant amount of Russian cursive text—instructions handwritten by Katia.
+What is important to note is that this map will lead Sasha to Katia’s brother, the young man who will father Sasha’s “accidental” child.